 Lerpbut with a smooth, third-order curve instead of a line.

-- Remap: Remaps a value from the "source" min and max to the "destination" min and max.
+- Remap: Remaps a value from the "source" min and max range to the "destination" min and max range.

 Several example applications are built into the editor; they are all accessible through the "Assets/GPU Graph" category in the Unity editor's toolbar.